neel1996/gitconvex-server/README.md

 ### Contribution Guidelines

-Fork the repo and raise a new Pull Request to merge your branch with the `development` branch of this repo.
-Once the review is complete, the PR will be approved and merged with `main`
+Fork the repo and raise a new Pull Request to merge your branch with the `main` branch of this repo.
+Once the review is complete, the PR will be approved and merged

 ## Gitconvex as a Git API